What to enter in the project budget

 - travel and accommodation, including research stays abroad and research visits to Norway for researchers from other countries.
 Read more under research stays abroad and research visits to Norway.

 - scientific events and seminars, user-oriented dissemination activities, etc.;

-- costs related to the publication of Open Access scientific books (monographs/anthologies);
+- costs related to the publishing of Open Access scientific books (monographs/anthologies) that are published without embargo;

 - activities to make research data from the project accessible in accordance with a potential data management plan;